CCurl/c4/README.md

-# c4: a Forth system inspired by ColorForth and Tachyon
+# c4: a Forth system inspired by Tachyon and ColorForth

 ## Tachyon's influence on C4
 In C4, a program is a sequence of WORD-CODEs. <br/>
 A WORD-CODE is a 32-bit unsigned number. <br/>
 Primitives are assigned numbers sequentially from 0 to `BYE`. <br/>
 If a WORD-CODE is less than or equal to `BYE`, it is a primitive. <br/>
-If the top 3 bits are set ($Exxxxxxx), it is a 29-bit unsigned literal. <br/>
+If the top 3 bits are set, it is a 29-bit unsigned literal, 0-$1FFFFFFF. <br/>
 If it is between `BYE`, and $E0000000, it is the code address of a word to execute. <br/>

 ## ColorForth's influence on C4
-C4 has 4 states: Interpret, Compile, Define, and Comment,<br/>
+C4 has 4 states: INTERPRET, COMPILE, DEFINE, AND COMMENT,<br/>
 C4 supports control characters in the whitespace that change the state.<br/>
 C4 also supports the standard state-change words<br/>